 For those looking to save money, consider ditching your wired internet connection altogether and instead relying entirely on your mobile data connection.
 Think about it: if you spend $50 per month on your phone and $80 per month on your internet, that's $130 per month total.

 However, if you upgrade your mobile plan to one with unlimited data, which shouldn't cost much more than $60, and use your mobile hotspot while you're home, then you can spend a little less than half and still get the same services.

 Of course, there are a few things to consider if you're going to do this, such as:

-- Using your mobile hotspot will drain your phone's battery, and this constant strain will likely shorten its overall lifespan.
-If this will be an issue, consider getting a dedicated mobile hotspot device, though these often come with their own monthly fees.
-Still, doing this can be cheaper overall than paying for both mobile and wired internet.
+- Using your mobile hotspot will drain your phone’s battery, and this constant strain will likely shorten its overall lifespan.
+If this is going to be an issue, consider getting a dedicated mobile hotspot device, though these often come with their own monthly fees.
+Still, though, doing this can be cheaper overall than paying for both mobile and wired internet.

 - Bandwidth on mobile networks tends to be lower, so this approach likely won’t work well if you have multiple internet users in your home.

-- You need to live in an area with a consistent 4G mobile internet connection.
-Typically, this means living in a larger urban area where there are many towers, and the infrastructure is good.
-If you're considering this move, make sure to monitor the quality of your connection over a period of time so that you don't run into any surprises when you do finally make the switch.
+- You need to live in an area with a consistent 4G or ideally 5G mobile internet connection.
+This typically means living in a larger urban area where there are lots of towers and the infrastructure is good.
+If you’re considering this move, make sure to monitor the quality of your connection over some time so that you don’t run into any surprises when you do finally make the switch.

-- You MUST get an unlimited data plan.
-Using your mobile internet to stream media and video call will consume your monthly data allotment and lead to costly overage charges, defeating the initial purpose of switching.
+- You MUST get an unlimited data plan as using your mobile internet to stream media and video calls will consume your monthly data allotment and can lead to costly overage charges, which defeats the initial purpose of switching.

 In general, we don't recommend doing this, as it's quite likely such an arrangement will sacrifice your overall quality.
 But it can work for some people so long as you prepare properly, and in these instances, you can save quite a bit of money on your monthly internet bill.